Print Options

 Instructor(s): Martha C. Nussbaum Terms Offered: Spring

 Prerequisite(s): This is a new 1L elective, in connection with the Law School’s new program in Animal Law.
-It is open to all law students and all graduate students.
-Undergraduates may register only with the instructor’s permission, and to receive permission they must be third or fourth-year Philosophy concentrators with a letter of recommendation from a faculty member in the Philosophy Department.
+Law students and PhD students may register without permission.
+MA students and undergrads need the instructor’s permission, and to receive permission they must be third or fourth-year Philosophy concentrator with a letter of recommendation from a faculty member in the Philosophy Department.
 Because all assessment is by an eight-hour take-home exam at the end of the class, the letter should describe, among other things, the student’s ability in self-monitored disciplined preparation.

 PLSC 33300.
 Interpretive Methods in the Social Sciences.
 100 Units.